• Mental Health

 These types of depression and their symptoms include:3

-• Substance/medication-induced depressive disorder: Depressive symptoms triggered by the intoxication or withdrawal from a legal or illicit substance
+• Substance/medication-induced depressive disorder: depressive symptoms triggered by the intoxication or withdrawal from a legal or illicit substance

 In addition to the separate conditions creating signs of depression, the disorder may have specifiers that create an additional layer of symptoms.
-Depression with peripartum onset can bring intense panic, delusions, and hallucinations that only present during the final weeks of pregnancy or after the baby is born, and depression with seasonal pattern, sometimes called seasonal affective disorder (SAD), triggers depressive symptoms that change depending on the season, usually worsening during the fall and winter months and improving during the spring and summer.3
+Peripartum depression can bring intense panic, delusions, and hallucinations that only present during the final weeks of pregnancy or after the baby is born.

-Signs of Depression in Different Populations
+Signs of Depression In Different Populations

 Because of age, sex, and cultural differences, people may display their depression in varied ways.
 This further supports the idea that there is no one universal way depression symptoms present.

-Signs of Depression in Women
+Signs of Depression In Women

 Women with depression often display these depressive symptoms:2